-Protein-enriched food may be considered a type of functional food- products widely described as providing health benefits beyond satisfying hunger and delivering their basic nutritional value.
+Protein-enriched food may be considered a type of functional food- product.
+Functional food is widely described as providing health benefits beyond simply satisfying hunger and delivering their basic nutritional value.
 However, no single definition of functional foods has been agreed upon so far.
-Although most foods provide some additional health benefits, most literature is limited to functional foods that are enriched with micronutrients or macronutrients.3 Functional foods are often perceived to be healthier than conventional foods and willingness to try them is generally high, especially in older adults.
-From a marketing perspective, seniors may thus also be a suitable target group for protein-enriched food.
-Nevertheless, a variety of barriers to functional food acceptance exists, for example: consumers expect functional food to taste poorly, to be expensive and unnatural.
+Although most foods provide some additional health benefits, most literature is limited to functional foods enriched with micronutrients or macronutrients17.
+Functional foods are often perceived to be healthier than conventional foods, and willingness to try them is generally high, especially in older adults.

+From a marketing perspective, older people may thus also be a suitable target group for protein-enriched food.
+Nevertheless, a variety of barriers to functional food acceptance exists.
+For example, consumers expect functional food to taste poorly, to be expensive and unnatural.
 In addition, health claims attached to functional food are sometimes thought to lack personal relevance or to be merely advertising tools and are confusing to both consumers and dieticians.

-Moreover, elderly consumers report various barriers to making healthy food choices in general.
-Besides the barriers already mentioned, elderly may feel constrained by inconvenience in food preparation and purchase, being on a special diet.
-Next to these perceived barriers, a lack of nutritional knowledge has been found to limit acceptance of functional foods.
-More specifically, both attribute knowledge (i.e., about the nutrients in food) and consequence knowledge (i.e. about the effect of nutrients on the body) are found to be necessary for functional food acceptance.
+Senior consumers report various barriers to making healthy food choices in general.
+Besides the mentioned barriers, the elderly may feel constrained by inconvenience in food preparation and purchase, being on a special diet.
+Next to these perceived barriers, a lack of nutritional knowledge has a limited acceptance of functional foods.
+More specifically, both attribute knowledge (i.e., about the nutrients in food) and consequence knowledge (i.e., about the effects of nutrients on the body) are found to be necessary for functional food acceptance.